olivierboucher/StreamCenter/README.md

 StreamCenter is a tvOS project that aims at providing various video feeds to the AppleTV.

-**NOTE:** Master is currently broken, please use develop until we get to a stable version.
+**NOTE:** Our web api is currently in dev mode, you may see non-critial error messages.

 # Running the Project